-- 5. (a) The principal shall be responsible for the approval of Out of School Activities, except Category 4 and 5 excursions. - (b) The principal shall inform the appropriate superintendent in writing of all overnight Out of School Activities. - (c) The Board shall be responsible for the approval of Out of School Activities that involve travel outside of Canada, travelling requiring flights and overnight wilderness trips in Canada. - (d) Where appropriate, schools can coordinate Out of School Activities to reduce costs and to support the participation of smaller schools.
-In multi-school trips, each participating school principal must review and sign the completed application package.
+- 5. (a) The principal shall be responsible for the approval of Out of School Activities, except Category 4 and 5 excursions. - (b) For Category 5 trips, the principal shall ensure that the requirements outlined in the Purchasing Handbook and Procurement Directives are met, including obtaining three written quotes for excursions. - (c) The principal shall inform the appropriate superintendent in writing of all overnight Out of School Activities. - (d) The Board shall be responsible for the approval of Out of School Activities that involve travel outside of Canada, travelling requiring flights and overnight wilderness trips in Canada. - (e) Where appropriate, schools can coordinate Out of School Activities to reduce costs and to support the participation of smaller schools.
+In multi-school trips, each participating school principal must submit a completed application package.

 - 6. (a) Students and parents must be provided with details of all expenses associated with the Out of School Activity along with the permission form.
 It should include total costs along with possible expenses that might be incurred while in attendance such as lunches, souvenirs, snacks, or added excursions. - (b) Costs associated with Out of School Activities which are an extension of the curriculum and not an optional trip may be subsidized by school budget, Catholic School Council funds, or fund-raising efforts.
 Principals must be sensitive to the capabilities of families to pay prior to supporting Out of School Activities.
 In cases where financial hardship is suspected, staff will make whatever accommodation is required to support participation of all students in Category 1, 2 and 3 Out of School Activities. - (a) The Board requires that principals have the written consent of a parent or legal guardian prior to any student being granted permission to participate in an Out of School Activity.
 For Category 1 - Day Walking Trips, please refer to Section 4 (a).
 Students who have reached the age of consent (18) may sign their own permission forms. - (b) Students participating in athletic activities must sign the PVNC Athletic Participation form granting permission for regular season travel.
 Student athletes participating in any overnight athletic events must receive specific permission from parents using the Category 3 Parent Permission form. - (c) For overnight Out of School Activities (Category 3, 4 or 5), school staff will conduct at least one information meeting for parents/guardians.
-Exceptions to the requirement for an information meeting may be secondary school sports teams who have qualified for regional or provincial championships, teams participating in regional or provincial tournaments, or band/drama productions participating in a provincial competition.

-8. Excursion Providers
+Exceptions to the requirement for an information meeting may be secondary school sports teams who have qualified for regional or provincial championships, teams participating in regional or provincial tournaments, or band/drama productions participating in a provincial competition. - 8.
+Excursion Providers